okviz/okviz.github.io/_docs/smart-filter-pro/mode/consolidate-fields.md

 ---
 **Default value:** Off

 The usual approach to work with Smart Filter Pro on multiple fields is to enter values into several input boxes, one for each connected field.
-Indeed, when you connect a field to the visual a separate input box is created for that.
+Indeed, when you connect a field to the visual, a separate input box is created for that.

 Thanks to the ***Consolidate fields*** feature, available in Filter mode only, you can use a single input box to filter multiple fields, which saves valuable space on your report.